awsdocs/aws-site-to-site-vpn-user-guide/doc_source/create-tgw-vpn-attachment.md

-# Creating a Transit Gateway VPN Attachment<a name="create-tgw-vpn-attachment"></a>
+# Creating a transit gateway VPN attachment<a name="create-tgw-vpn-attachment"></a>

 To create a VPN attachment on a transit gateway, you must specify the customer gateway\.
-For more information about creating a transit gateway, see [Transit Gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html) in *Amazon VPC Transit Gateways*\.
+For more information about creating a transit gateway, see [Transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html) in *Amazon VPC Transit Gateways*\.

 **To create a VPN attachment using the console**